Lego Hidden Side: Web episodes

 The product line was accompanied by a series of animated short films that was released on YouTube.
 The series followed the story of Jack, Parker and their friends who aim to clean up the ghosts in Newbury.
 This series was created by Mikkel Lee and executive produced by Tommy Andreasen, Robert Fewkes, Sanjee Gupta and Joshua Wexler.
-It was produced by Pure Imagination Studios and directed by Zac Moncrief.
+It was produced by Pure Imagination Studios, written by Lila Scott and directed by Zac Moncrief.